Polish Space Agency: Axiom 4 and Ignis

 On August 9, 2023 POLSA signed a deal with Axiom Space to send a Polish astronaut to the International Space Station aboard Axiom Mission 4, with the candidate being Sławosz Uznański-Wiśniewski, then the only Polish member of the European Space Agency's Astronaut Corps.
 He would become the first Polish national in space since Mirosław Hermaszewski flight with Soyuz 30.
 Shortly after POLSA contributed €200 million to the ESA, an increase from their expected contribution of €132 million as POLSA announced they seek to control a 3% stake in the European space market by 2030.

 On February 5, 2025, it was officially announced that Sławosz Uznański-Wiśniewski became a member of the Axiom 4 crew as part of the standalone mission Ignis, a joint venture between POLSA and the ESA.
 Polish Prime Minister Donald Tusk announced at the mission's unveiling that "Space is no longer just a realm of imagination.
 It is becoming a domain where Polish ambitions will also be present."
 Ingis included 13 Polish scientific experiments covering topics such as the effects of microgravity on the human immune system, the development of cosmic radiation sensors, and the stability of nanomaterials in space conditions.

-Sławosz Uznański-Wiśniewski launched to space on 25 June 2025 aboard Crew Dragon Grace.
+Sławosz Uznański-Wiśniewski launched to space on 25 June 2025 aboard Crew Dragon Grace on their third launch attempt on June 25, 2025 at 06:31:53 UTC (2:31:52 a.m.
+EDT).
+After 18 days at the ISS, Grace undocked on July 14, 2025, 11:15 UTC, commencing a 22-hour return back to Earth.
+The spacecraft splashed down in the Pacific Ocean off the coast of San Diego on July 15, 2025 at 09:31:36 UTC (2:31:41 am PDT).

 Artemis 6

-On September 30, 2023, Wrochna announced that POLSA aims to send a crewed mission to the Moon by 2030, presumably on Artemis 6.
+On 30 September 2023, Wrochna announced that POLSA aims to send a crewed mission to the Moon by 2030, presumably on Artemis 6.
 He also announced that Poland will be developing native launch capabilities, as well as native satellites to help the Polish economy.
+From 19 to 21 June, 2023, POLSA hosted a conference of Artemis Accord signatories in Gdańsk where Poland was one of the two co-chairs of the "Emerging Space Actors Working Group" alongside Brazilian Space Agency.